roothaxor/Windows/transfer.sh-windows/README.md

-# transfer.sh - Windows Command line Secure file Up/Down Utility
+# transfer.sh - Windows Command line Secure file Up/Down

 The main script is based on python v2.7, copy transfer.py and transfer.cmd to `C:/Windows` or `C:/Windows/System32`